 On prize money

-- What kinds of prize money or other earnings are available to owners?
+- What kinds of prize money or other earnings can owners receive?

-- Prize money consists of the added money stipulated in the Racing Program, the distance bonus, the Japanese-bred thoroughbred bonus, the participation incentive money and stakes money.
+- Prize money consists of the added money stipulated in the Racing Program, the distance bonus, the Japanese-bred thoroughbred ownership bonus, the participation incentive money and stakes money.
+Moreover, special race entry incentive money and bonuses may be issued in some races.
 Besides these, special participation allowances are also paid to owners who enter their horses in races.

-- This is the total prize money recorded in the added money column of a Racing Program.
-This is the amount paid to the owners of horses finishing 1st to 5th in a race.
-The allocation ratio in all races is 100: 40: 25: 15: 10, in descending order of placing.
+- This is the total prize money recorded in the added money column of a Racing Program, which is paid to the owners of horses finishing 1st to 5th in a race.
+In this case, the allocation ratio in all races is 100:40:25:15:10 in descending order of placing.

 - What is the distance bonus?

-- This is a bonus paid to the owners of the horses finishing 1st to 8th in flat races over a distance of 1,800 meters or more, held on turf courses in the races for horses with designated earnings up to 5 million yen (limited to the stakes races), 10 million yen, 16 million yen and open races (excluding graded races).
+- This is a bonus paid to the owners of the horses finishing 1st to 10th in flat races over a distance of 1,800 meters or more, held on turf courses in open races excluding graded races, and stakes races of 3 wins class, 2 wins class, and 1 win class (excluding races for two and three-year-old horses).

-- This is a bonus paid to the owners of Japanese-bred thoroughbreds finishing 1st to 5th in newcomer and maiden flat races, in accordance with the category of race entered.
+- This bonus includes the Japanese-bred horse bonus and the Japanese-bred filly bonus.
+The Japanese-bred horse bonus is paid to the owners of Japanese-bred thoroughbred horses finishing 1st to 5th in flat races, according to the category of race entered.

-The bonus is also paid to the owners of Japanese-bred fillies finishing 1st in newcomer and maiden races, except for races limited to fillies only.
+The Japanese-bred filly bonus is paid to the owners of Japanese-bred fillies finishing 1st to 5th in newcomer and maiden flat races, except for races limited to fillies only (for three-year-old maiden races, this is limited to those held in spring only).

-- This is an amount paid to the owners of horses finishing 6th to 8th in a race.
-The amount is calculated by multiplying the purse for 1st place by a separately stipulated ratio.
-However, the bonus is only paid if the horse crosses the finish line within the times specified after the winning horse has completed the course, and in certain other cases.
+- This is an amount paid to the owners of horses finishing 6th to 9th in a race (horses finishing 6th to 10th in graded races or flat open races).
+The amount is calculated by multiplying the purse for 1st place by a prescribed ratio.
+However, the bonus will not be paid in cases such as crossing the finish line in excess of the times specified after the winning horse has completed the course.

 - What is the special participation allowance?

-- This is an allowance paid to owners of horses entered in races, determined in accordance with the category of race.
-The allowance may be reduced in value or not paid at all as a result of race conditions and other factors.
+- This is an allowance paid to owners of horses entered in races.
+It is determined in accordance with the category of the race.
+However, in some cases the allowance may be increased or reduced in value or not paid at all according to the race conditions.

 - What is the broodmare owner’s bonus?

-- To encourage a high quality of racehorse population, this bonus is awarded to domestic breeding farms, or owners who are currently registered with the JRA, with the aim of encouraging continuous ownership and purchase of superior broodmares.
+- To maintain high-quality racehorse resources, this bonus is awarded to domestic breeding farms or owners who are currently registered with the JRA, with the aim of encouraging continuous ownership and purchase of superior broodmares.

-When a thoroughbred horse finishes in 1st to 5th place in a flat races and Steeplechase graded races (down to 3rd in flat plate races), the bonus is awarded to the breeder or JRA-registered owner who owned the horse's dam at the time when the horse was born and registered as the breeder in the Japanese Stud Book.
-To earn the bonus, the said breeder must still have the necessary equipment for breeding and stabling thoroughbreds, as well as rearing mares for the purpose of breeding, and must still be engaged in breeding thoroughbreds and the said owner must still be registered with JRA.
+When a thoroughbred horse finishes in 1st to 5th place in a race, the bonus is awarded to the breeder or JRA-registered owner who owned the horse’s dam at the time when the horse was born and was registered as the breeder in the Japanese Stud Book.
+To earn the bonus, the said breeder must still have the necessary equipment for breeding and stabling thoroughbreds, as well as rearing mares for the purpose of breeding, and must still be engaged in breeding thoroughbreds, and the said owner must still be registered with the JRA.
 However, no payment is made when the horse in question is a foreign-bred horse.

 - What is the prize money paid to the trainer, jockey and stable personnel?

-- It is a sum of money paid by an owner to the supervising trainer, jockey, and other stable-related personnel, as a reward for success when a horse entrusted by the owner has won prize money in a race.
+- This is a sum of money paid by an owner to the supervising trainer, jockey and other stable-related personnel as a reward for success when a horse entrusted by the owner has won prize money in a race.

 - All race prize money and other earnings are transferred in yen to a Japanese bank account designated by the owner in advance.
-Transfers are normally becomes effective on the Monday after the race, and a remittance notice is also sent to the Liaison Officer in Japan.
-When transferring the money, the percentage of stakes to the trainer, jockey and stable personnel is deducted in advance.
+Transfers are normally made by the Friday following the race, and a remittance notice is also sent to the Liaison Officer in Japan.
+At the time of transfer, the prize money to be paid to the trainer, jockey and stable personnel is deducted in advance.

 The bank account designated for transfers must be in the name of the owner.
-Please contact the JRA Owner Registration Section if you need further information about bank account in Japan and also if there is any change in the designated bank account and other related matters.
+Please contact the JRA Owner Registration Section about any change in the designated bank account and other related matters.

-- Can the prize money transferred to an overseas bank account?
+- Can prize money be transferred to an overseas bank account?

-- Transfers can only be made to a Japanese bank account in the owner's name.
-(The account may be in the Japanese branch of a foreign bank.)
-The same applies when JRA owner enters a foreign-trained horse in an international exchange race.
-To open an account in a Japanese bank, the applicant is usually expected to travel to Japan and verify signature in person.
+- In principle, transfers can only be made to a Japanese bank account in the owner’s name.
+(A Japanese branch of a foreign bank is also possible.)
+The same applies when a JRA owner enters a foreign-trained horse in an international exchange race.

 - What is the system of taxation on prize money and other earnings?

-- Japanese tax law is applicable to race prize money and other earnings received by non-resident owners in Japan.
-Specifically, the decision whether such earnings are subject to domestic taxation is based on the content of the owner's activities in Japan, such as whether the owner has an agent or properties including horse farms and offices.
-Also, there may be differences in the tax status due to tax treaties between Japan and the owner's country of domicile.
+- Japanese tax law is applicable to race prize money and other earnings received in Japan by owners who are non-residents of Japan.
+Specifically, the decision whether such earnings are subject to domestic taxation is based on the content of the owner’s activities in Japan, such as whether the owner has an agent or properties including horse farms and offices.
+Also, there may be differences in tax status due to tax treaties between Japan and the owner’s country of residence.
 For further details, please check with your local tax office through your Liaison Officer.
 (The office for tax payment is the local tax office if the owner has an office or other facilities in Japan, or the Kojimachi Tax Office, Chiyoda-ku, Tokyo in all other cases.)

 - What prizes or other earnings are available when taking part in NAR races (municipal government racing)?

-- When a JRA-registered horse enters a NAR (municipal government racing) exchange race and the amount of prize money awarded by the promoter is less than the standard award in a JRA race under the same conditions, the shortfall may be supplemented by the JRA at a later date.
+- When a JRA-registered horse enters a NAR (municipal government racing) exchange race, the prize money and other earnings are paid by the promoter.
+Also, if the amount of prize money awarded by the promoter is less than the standard award in a JRA race under the same conditions, the JRA will pay an amount proportionate to the shortfall.

 - What is the owner’s prize?

-- The owners of winning horses of all stakes races and newcomers/maiden flat races will be presented prizes, and all winning owners for all races will be presented a commemorative DVD recording of the race.
-If the owner is not present at the racecourse in person, these prizes are handed (or sent) to Liaison Officers in Japan.
+- The owners of winning horses of all races will be presented prizes, and will be given a commemorative DVD recording of the race.
+If the owner is not present at the racecourse in person, these prizes are handed or sent to the Liaison Officer in Japan.

 - Is the prize also subject to tax?

-While the valuation for tax purposes depends on the type of prize, an amount corresponding to about 40%-60% of the purchase price is generally taken as the tax valuation.
-For prizes awarded in JRA races, a list of valuations in the previous year is sent to Liaison Officers at around the end of January every year.
+For prizes awarded in JRA races, a list for the previous year is sent to Liaison Officers at around the end of January every year.

 On disqualifications, demotions and sanctions